andrewmcaleavey/ReliableTrendIndex/README.md

 Really, you could use this package just to have a standard way to access RCI and RTI-like functions.
 They're not complex, but it is easier to have them in one standard format than bother with always having to re-write these functions with varying levels of stability.

 I repeat, however, that none of these functions should be used for any clinically-meaningful practice: the entire idea of reliable change is facile and should not be taken seriously by any clinician or scientist.

+Bugs and issues can be reported at: [https://github.com/andrewmcaleavey/ReliableTrendIndex](https://github.com/andrewmcaleavey/ReliableTrendIndex).

 ## License